Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Introduction

-Throughout the paper, $G$ is a finite group.
-By $H\le G$ we mean that $H$ is a subgroup of $G$.
-Let $\F G$ be the group algebra, i.e., the $\F$-vector space with basis~$G$ and equipped with multiplication induced by the multiplication of the group~$G$.
-By ${\rm Irr}(G)$ we denote the set of all absolutely irreducible characters of $G$ (maybe valued in an extension of $\F$); by $n_\psi$ we denote the degree of $\psi\in{\rm Irr}(G)$.
+Throughout this paper, $G$ denotes a finite group.
+We write $H \le G$ to indicate that $H$ is a subgroup of $G$.
+The group algebra $\F G$ is the $\F$-vector space with basis $G$, equipped with multiplication defined by the group operation on $G$.
+Let ${\rm Irr}(G)$ denote the set of all absolutely irreducible characters of $G$ (possibly taking values in an extension of $\F$).
+For $\psi \in {\rm Irr}(G)$, let $n_\psi$ denote the degree of~$\psi$.

-As said in \cite{WW21}, ``uncertainty principle'' means a kind of theorems which assert that the supports of a non-zero function and its Fourier transform can not both be very small.